Kong/terraform-provider-konnect/docs/resources/gateway_plugin_cors.md

 Optional:

+- `allow_origin_absent` (Boolean) A boolean value that skip cors response headers when origin header of request is empty
 - `credentials` (Boolean) Flag to determine whether the `Access-Control-Allow-Credentials` header should be sent with `true` as the value.
 - `exposed_headers` (List of String) Value for the `Access-Control-Expose-Headers` header.
 If not specified, no custom headers are exposed.
 - `headers` (List of String) Value for the `Access-Control-Allow-Headers` header.